SA:MP DDoS Protection

 The best solution is to move your whole SAMP server to a provider who not only offers generic protection, but also anti DDoS rules particularly designed to protect SAMP servers from DDoS attacks.
 JavaPipe is that kind of provider.

-Generally it’s a good idea to start with a small VPS with DDoS protection or a protected VPS with unlimited traffic, which will be able to smoothly run your SAMP server due to its ultra-fast SSD storage and high-frequency DDR3 RAM (of course CentOS 7 is available as an operating system).
+Generally it’s a good idea to start with DDoS protected and unmetered VPS, which will be able to smoothly run your SAMP server due to its ultra-fast SSD storage and high-frequency DDR3 RAM (of course CentOS 7 is available as an operating system).
 If you run a larger server, you can also select a dedicated server which offers more powerful resources.

 Of course all of our solutions are able to protect your SAMP server from all kinds of DDoS and DoS attacks – we developed specific DDoS filtering rules for SAMP.
 If you want to host your SAMP server with us, please make sure to let us know you’re running SAMP, so we can apply our app specific protection rules to your IP address.